lbotano/quchat-server/README.md

 # License

-This software is distributed under the AGPLv3 license
+This software is distributed under the AGPLv3 license.

 # How to install